paulinho-16/MEIC-TVVS/assignments/assignment4.md

 - Set Custom Colour
     - This test case starts by checking the current image of the project.
       Then, the basic colour selection menu is opened, whose image is also checked.
-      Afterwards, the custom colour pallete is prompted, and a specific custom colour is selected.
+      Afterwards, the custom colour palette is prompted, and a specific custom colour is selected.
       Finally, an assertion is made to verify if the colour from the project has been adequately changed.
       This way, we tested the transition from the *Custom Colour* state to the *Update* state